InsightsByIvy/etherex-adoption-analysis/README.md

 ### SQL Queries & API Scripts

 Challenges with Etherex:
-Very Recent Launch - Limited historical data (only ~28 days in our database) Sustainability Questions - Recent growth may be unsustainable
+Very Recent Launch - Limited historical data (only ~28 days in our database).
+Etherex Dune tables don’t provide USD amounts because the logs are not decoded.
+Sustainability Questions - Recent growth may be unsustainable

 ## Challenges